About Us

 Mission

-The National Research Center on Hispanic Children & Families (Center) is a hub of research to help programs and policy better serve low-income Hispanic children and families.
-Our research focuses on poverty reduction and economic self-sufficiency; fatherhood, family structure, and family dynamics; and early care and education.
-A key part of our mission is to support and advance the research community by providing tools, resources, and support for emerging scholars.
+The National Research Center on Hispanic Children & Families (Center) conducts research to inform programs and policy to better serve Hispanic children and families with low incomes.
+Our research focuses on poverty reduction and economic self-sufficiency; child care and early education, including federal programs such as Head Start (HS) and the Child Care and Development Fund (CCDF); and cross-cutting topics that include parenting, family structure, and family dynamics.
+A key part of our mission is to build research capacity to inform policy and service delivery by providing tools, resources, and support for emerging scholars.
 The Center is led by Child Trends, in partnership with Duke University, University of North Carolina at Greensboro, and University of Maryland, College Park.
-The Center is supported by the Office of Planning, Research and Evaluation within the Administration for Children and Families in the U.S. Department of Health and Human Services.
+The Center is supported by the Office of Planning, Research, and Evaluation within the Administration for Children and Families (ACF) in the U.S. Department of Health and Human Services.

-Our research in the Early Care and Education (ECE) area seeks to better understand access to ECE for Hispanic families with low incomes across multiple dimensions.
+Our research in this area seeks to better understand access and delivery to ECE for Hispanic families with low incomes across multiple dimensions.
 We examine:

-• National and local trends in ECE use among infants, toddlers, and preschoolers
+• National and local trends in non-parental care use among infants, toddlers, and preschoolers

 • ECE cost and affordability

-• The training, experience, and characteristics of the ECE workforce serving Hispanic children
+• The training, experience, and characteristics of the child care and early education workforce serving Hispanic children

 • How ECE providers meet the needs of employed parents

-• How Child Care and Development Fund (CCDF) policies are being implemented in select states and local communities, and implications for low-income Hispanic families
+• How Child Care and Development Fund (CCDF) policies are being implemented for low-income Hispanic families

-Our research in this area examines Hispanic family life and programmatic efforts aimed to support family functioning, such as Healthy Marriage and Responsible Fatherhood (HMRF) programs.
+Our research in this area examines Hispanic family life and programmatic efforts intended to support family functioning.
 We examine:

 • The early learning environments of Latino children